Kyrobi/PoPLProject/README.md

 - Aimen B.

 # Requirements
 This program is tested on Python 3.10.6.
 Other versions are not guaranteed to work.
+The following are the **Linux** setup procedures.

 **This program also requires installing pip to download.
 Before installing it make sure your sudo is updated (sudo apt-get update).